 Objective Prescription Standard Monitoring Ensure an appropriate level of light is being provided Identify faulty Illuminated Street Lighting.
-Any item of Illuminated Street Lighting operating during day light hours are deemed to be faulty Undertake regular day and night inspections Replace lamps in accordance with the manufacturer's predetermined optimum life cycles Ensure street lighting is functioning correctly and verify the structural and electrical condition.
+Any item of Illuminated Street Lighting operating during day light hours are deemed to be faulty Replace lamps in All Lighting is in good working order Undertake regular day and night inspections accordance with the manufacturer's predetermined optimum life cycles Ensure street lighting is functioning correctly and verify the structural and electrical condition.
 All electrical equipment associated with each asset to be inspected on to verify that the asset is functioning correctly.
-Undertake a full visual check of the structural condition of the assets safe and serviceable Yearly inspections
+Undertake a full visual All lighting to be in a safe and serviceable condition.
+Yearly inspections check of the structural condition of the assets